-- provided security improvements to its public housing properties with increased lighting, video surveillance, and resident identification cards - included in its scope of work for RAD and disposed properties with updated and/or new amenities - been working with an elderly disabled service coordinator for supportive services to our elderly residents - used Capital Funds to promote public and private partnerships for its RAD project and work on updates on current public housing units - coordinated with its Resident Advisory Board and community outreach agencies for its Non-Smoking Facility Policy (since 2009) - continued to support the 10 current and the formation of new resident associations
+- HACS has provided security improvements to its public housing properties with increased lighting, video surveillance, and resident access cards for use with its controlled access systems. - HACS applied for grant funding for a surveillance camera system at its Marina Vista property. - HACS included in its scope of work for RAD and disposed properties with updated and/or new amenities. - HACS has been working with an elderly disabled service coordinator for supportive services to our elderly residents. - HACS used Capital Funds to promote public and private partnerships for its RAD project and continues to work on updates and upgrades on current public housing units. - HACS continued to support the nine (9) current and the formation of new resident associations. - HACS has implemented and will continue to develop new training modules of the new Simulated Unit Integrated Training Environment (S.U.I.T.E.) training program to improve the skillsets of the maintenance workers to complete work order requests in a more efficient and complete manner. - HACs has used its capital funds to replace the gas lines at its Alder Grove Community, among other capital improvement projects throughout the City of Sacramento.